-Provided that the provisions of this regulation shall not apply to Aerodromes in Categories D and E as provided for under regulation 4 of the Civil Aviation (Aerodromes) Regulations, 2013.
+Provided that the provisions of this regulation shall not apply to Aerodromes in Categories D and E as provided for under regulation 5 of the Civil Aviation (Certification, Licensing and Registration of Aerodromes) Regulations, 2018.

 28. (1) Except for law enforcement officers on duty, no person shall carry or possess, in airport premises, firearms, ammunitions, explosives or inflammable materials or weapons, unless authorised in writing as appropriate.